Overview

 What counts as a "significant incident" requiring reporting?
 An incident is significant if it causes or can cause severe operational disruption, financial loss, or affect other natural or legal persons by causing considerable material or non-material damage.
 Indicators include the number of affected users, duration of disruption, geographic spread, and the extent of disruption to essential services.

 Is NIS2 compliance the same across all EU member states?
 No. NIS2 is a directive, meaning member states must transpose it into national law — and they have some discretion in how they do so.
 National laws may set higher fines, extend the scope to smaller organizations, or add sector-specific requirements.
+The picture is also uneven in time: as of mid-2026 about 22 of 27 member states had transposed NIS2, while France, Ireland, Luxembourg, the Netherlands, and Spain were still legislating (the Commission has reasoned-opinion infringement proceedings open against the laggards).
 Always review the national implementing legislation in each member state where you operate.

 Get weekly regulation updates, enforcement news, and compliance deadlines — free.